MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-ci-sales-app.md

 ---
-title: "First-run setup experience for conversation intelligence in sales app"
+title: Configure conversation intelligence in sales app
-description: "Learn about first-run configuration of conversation intelligence for Microsoft Teams for your Dynamics 365 Sales environment." ms.date: 01/25/2023 ms.custom: ms.topic: article
+description: Learn about first-run configuration of conversation intelligence for Microsoft Teams for your Dynamics 365 Sales environment. ms.date: 01/25/2023 ms.custom: ms.topic: article